o3de/o3de.org/content/docs/userguide/working-with-the-input-component.md

 ---
-description: ' Work with the Input component in &ALYlong;. '
+description: ' Work with the Input component in Amazon Lumberyard. '
 title: Working with the Input Component
 ---
 # Working with the Input Component {#working-with-the-input-component}